dietercoopman/sajan/README.md

 [PhpStorm command](docs/phpstorm.md)

-### Educational role
+### Educational purpose

-Sajan provides an educational role , every action has an option to explain the command.
+One of my personal goals is to provide developers with Sajan provides an educational purpose.
+Every action has an option to explain the command ( -e ).
 This will show you what the action really does under the hood.

 This is an example